A8N0RMAL/Operating-Systems/README.md

 In brief, an operating system acts as an intermediary between the user of a computer and the computer hardware.
 The purpose of an operating system is to provide an environment in which a user can execute programs in a convenient and efficient manner.
 Every important aspects of an Operating System will be taught in this course so as to get a proper understanding about Operating Systems and their design and working.

-- You will find lectures on the following topics:
+- You will find them on the following topics:
 1. Introduction to OS.

 2. Operating System Structures.